Tracing nitrogen enrichment across cosmic time with JWST: Results

 In this section we investigate the relation between the N/O ratio and oxygen abundance for our sample of high-redshift systems, and include a direct comparison with the trend followed by low-redshift galaxies.
 In particular, we build upon the direct-method measurements presented in the previous section, and expand our analysis by including the strong-line datasets described in Sections~\ref{sec:strong_line_data}.
 For these galaxies, as illustrated in Figure~\ref{fig:scheme}, we apply the methodology outlined in Section~\ref{sec:oxygen_from_strong_lines} to derive oxygen abundances and applied the newly derived calibration based on N2O2 given by Equation \ref{eq:n2o2_calibration} for the N/O abundances.
 This approach allows us to combine direct auroral-line measurements with strong-line diagnostics calibrated against the direct method, ensuring internal consistency across the entire sample.

 In Figure~\ref{fig:NO_metallicity_bestfit} we plot log(N/O) versus $12+\log(\mathrm{O/H})$ for both our high-$z$ sample and local reference galaxies.
-MARTA galaxies with auroral-line detections are highlighted as gold hexagons, compiled JWST galaxies with T$_{\text{e}}$-based measurements are shown as pink triangles, and high-$z$ objects with strong-line-based abundance estimates are marked as teal triangles.
+MARTA galaxies with auroral-line detections are highlighted as gold hexagons, compiled JWST galaxies with T$_{\text{e}}$-based measurements are shown as light-blue triangles, and high-$z$ objects with strong-line-based abundance estimates are marked as teal triangles.
+For reference, we also show higher-redshift galaxies drawn from the recent compilation by \citet{Ji2026} (pink diamonds), for which N/O estimates are based on UV nitrogen lines.
+These values are taken directly from the literature, without any re-derivation, and are mainly included to illustrate the respective loci occupied by optical-based and UV-based abundances in this parameter space.
 The local reference sample, comprising both direct and strong-line measurements, is represented by gray circles.
-The white squares show median values of the local sample binned in metallicity, while the large violet stars indicate the median values of the high-$z$ sample divided into two metallicity regimes ($12+\log(\mathrm{O/H}) < 8.0$ and $\geq 8.0$).
+The white squares show median values of the local sample binned in metallicity, while the large blue stars indicate the median values of the high-$z$ sample divided into two metallicity regimes ($12+\log(\mathrm{O/H}) < 8.0$ and $\geq 8.0$).
 The solid black curve represents the best-fit N/O--O/H relation to the median-binned local dataset, adopting the following functional form:

 This parametrization was introduced by \cite{hayden-pawson_NO_2022} to describe the log(N/O) versus $12+\log(\mathrm{O/H})$ relation.
 It provides a smooth transition from the N/O plateau at low metallicity (assumed to trace primary nitrogen enrichment) to a power law behaviour for $ \mathrm{O/H} > \mathrm{O/H}_0$ (corresponding to the regime where secondary nitrogen enrichment dominates).
 The power law component has slope $\gamma$, and the sharpness of the transition between the two regimes is regulated by the parameter $\beta$.
 The best-fit values of the fit parameters are presented in Tab. \ref{table:fit}.